 Aim for seasonal flexibility

-Depending on the time of year, you might choose to wear warmer clothes like jeans and a jacket or if its warmer, dresses and shorts.
-But if you want to use these photos on your website and across social media throughout the year it’s best that they don’t look to specific to a particular season.
-Layering up can be a good way to get around this - you could easily add or remove a cardigan to make one look look different and get more longevity from your images.
+Depending on the time of year, you might choose to wear warmer clothes like jeans and a jacket or if it's warmer dresses and shorts.
+But if you want to use these photos on your website and across social media throughout the year it’s best that they don’t look too specific to a particular season.
+Layering up can be a good way to get around this - you could easily add or remove a cardigan to make one look different and get more longevity from your images.